UK universities accepted millions in funding from fossil fuel giants

 A report by DeSmog, a news and activist website focused on climate change issues, found that fossil fuel giants have pledged a total of over €47 million (£41 million) to UK universities since 2022.

-These companies have offered generous amounts to fund research agreements, scholarships, tuition fees, and others to the UK universities which are known to be currently experiencing financial strain and facing a looming funding crisis.
+These companies have offered generous amounts to fund research agreements, scholarships, tuition fees and more to the UK universities, which are currently experiencing financial strain and facing a looming funding crisis.

-According to DeSmog, many of these offers were in fact accepted by British institutions, despite the fact that these same universities have pledged to divest from fossil fuel companies.
+According to DeSmog, many of these offers were accepted by British institutions despite the fact that these same universities have pledged to divest from fossil fuel companies.

 A spokesperson for Imperial, the second-largest beneficiary, said that the university pledged in 2020 it would only engage in research partnerships “with fossil fuel companies where the research forms part of their plans for decarbonisation, and only if the company demonstrates a credible strategic commitment to achieving net-zero by 2050”.

-Most of the contributions were made by Shell, Petronas, and BP, which together offered 76% of the total €47 million offered to all universities involved.
+Most of the contributions were made by Shell, Petronas, and BP, which together offered 76 per cent of the total €47 million offered to all universities involved.

 The report from DeSmog does not include the amount of investment made in fossil fuels by these same universities.
 Previous research found that at least 18 higher education institutions held direct investments worth over €9 million (£8.1 million) in 25 oil and gas companies over the past year.